evil-mad/EggBot/EBB_firmware/ThreeBBFirmware/readme.txt

   Misc ToDo

-  * Convert ISR over to using table for I/O, and loop for 3 steppers like XMount does
   * Add default 'EBB' mode, and a new command to switch to 3BB mode
   * Figure out why SWO locks up software when enabled
   * Document the different timers used in RC servo outputs, and that within a timer the rising edges will be sychnonzied, but that between timers they won't be